 Friedman Benda is pleased to present MelonMelonTangerine, British artist Jonathan Trayte’s second solo exhibition at the gallery.
-Informed by Trayte’s recent 2000-mile road trip through the Western United States, MelonMelonTangerine offers an outsider’s perspective on the American landscape.
-As an avid observer, Trayte poignantly examines the ways in which we perceive and utilize natural resources through his signature tongue-in-cheek sensibility.
+Informed by Trayte’s recent extended camping trip through the Western United States, MelonMelonTangerine offers an outsider’s interpretation of the American landscape.

 “Color is so important as a means of persuasion, persuading people to consume in particular kinds of ways, or in appealing to specific social groups.
 I create synthetic painted veneers and compositions of materials that either reflect or distort this language; they’re like skins of paint or textures that create a kind of chameleon appearance,” says Trayte.

 Coming from a background in fine art, Trayte’s approach synthesizes sculpture and design.
 For this exhibition, Trayte investigates realizing work on a massive scale—a further exploration of his acclaimed site-specific The Spectacle created for Sculpture in the City and was on view in Bishopsgate, London this past year, MelonMelonTangerine debuts Trayte’s most ambitious work to date including a large-scale swing and cantilevered bench.